nejckorasa/transfer-money/README.md

 It supports account creation with initial balance and issuing money transfers between accounts.

-For the sake of this sample data is stored in in-memory database.
-That can be changed if needed.

 It is build using:

 - [Javalin](https://javalin.io/) web framework with [Guice](https://github.com/google/guice) and [Kotlin](https://kotlinlang.org)